SecurityJosh/DownloadBlocker/README.md

 ### File Inspection (Optional)

+Property name: fileInspection

 For files which are created using HTML Smuggling, the extension can inspect them for certain properties.
-At present, the only detection is for office macros.
+At present, the only detection is for macros in binary office documents (i.e. .docm .ppt, .xls).

 If multiple inspection types are specified, all values must match for the rule to match.

-To perform file inspection, use the **fileInspection** property in the rule.

 | Inspection Type | Description                                                                       |
 |-----------------|-----------------------------------------------------------------------------------|